We have made decisions on 6 special variation and 2 minimum rate increase applications

 - explained and quantified the council’s productivity improvements and cost containment strategies.

-In addition, the Tribunal will assess any other information it considers relevant.
+In addition, the Tribunal may take into account any other information it considers relevant.
 Further information regarding the assessment criteria can be accessed here.